 Yes, I was able to access both Netflix US and UK through Atlas VPN’s streaming-optimized servers.

-In fact, during my testing, there was nothing that Atlas VPN couldn’t access.
-At a time when streaming services do their best to block VPN users, this is an impressive feat.
+At a time when streaming services do their best to block VPN users, Atlas’ streaming capability is a strong selling point.

-Kodi users can install the Android version of Atlas VPN on devices that have access to Google Play, but there’s no dedicated Android TV or Fire TV apps yet, nor apps for Linux distros like OpenELEC.
+Kodi users can install the Android version of Atlas VPN on compatible devices, including Fire TV Sticks and Android TV.
+There are no apps for Linux distros like OpenELEC yet.
 On compatible devices, however, Atlas VPN works well with any Kodi add-on.

 Does Atlas VPN allow torrenting?